computations/SunStar/doc/writeup.md

 One additional problem is the lack of standardized grammar.
 Some implementations allow for taxa labels to start with a number.
 Some implementations require the semicolon at the end, others do not.
-Its difficult to deal with this issue, so instead I documented the grammar I used in section
+It is difficult to deal with this issue, so instead I documented the grammar I used in section \ref{newick-imp}.
-\ref{newick-imp}.

-[^newick_ref]: See section \ref{newick-imp}

 Neighbor Joining
 -------------------------------------------------------------------------------

+WRITE THIS

-STAR(estimating Species Trees using Average Ranks)
+STAR (estimating Species Trees using Average Ranks)
 -------------------------------------------------------------------------------

-STAR infers a species tree by calculating a distance table of ranks[^1], and then a tree building algorithm to generate a new tree [@liu09].
-The algorithm is as follows: Given a set of gene rooted trees, do the following for each tree.
+STAR infers a species tree by calculating a distance table of ranks, and then a tree building algorithm to generate a new tree [@liu09].
+Here, the term rank is used to mean edge length, and will be referred to as edge length in the future.
+We use the term here once to be consistent with Liu et al. The algorithm is as follows: Given a set of gene rooted trees, do the following for each tree.

 -   Set all the edge weights
     -   If the edge is not connected to a leaf, set the weight to 1.
-    -   If the edge is connected to a leaf, set it so that the tree will be ultrametric[^ultrametric_note].
+    -   If the edge is connected to a leaf, set it so that the tree will be ultrametric.
+Practically this means that we can take the number of taxa and subtract the depth, then use that for the edge weight.
 -   Calculate pairwise distance, put them into a table.

-Once all the tables have been calculated, do an entry wise sum, and divide each entry by the number of gene trees.
+Once all the tables have been calculated, do an entrywise sum, and divide each entry by the number of gene trees.
 Informally, think of this as taking the average of the distance table.
 Once we have the "average" distance table, run a tree building algorithm on it, such as Neighbor Joining.

-[^1]: Here the term rank is used to mean edge length or weight, and will be referred to as edge length in the future.

-[^ultrametric_note]: Practically this means that we can take the number of taxa
-    and subtract the depth, then use that for the edge weight.

-Generalized STAR
+Generalized STAR{#sec:gstar}
 -------------------------------------------------------------------------------

-Generalized star [@rhodes_star] is version of STAR where the edge weight schedule is allowed to vary.
-In this version, edge weights of an equal distance from the root (using graph-theoretic distance of counting edges in a path) are given the same weight.
-Weights need only be non-negative except for one.
+Generalized STAR [@rhodes_star] is version of STAR where the edge weight schedule is allowed to vary.
+In this version, edge weights at an equal distance from the root (using graph-theoretic distance of counting edges in a path) are given the same weight.
+All weights must be non-negative, and all but one of the weights can be 0.
 Additionally, the edges connected to leaves are adjusted to make the tree ultrametric, as in STAR.
-Other than weight assignment, algorithm proceeds the same.
+Other than weight assignment, the algorithm proceeds the same.

 Additionally, we can attempt to infer the stability of the species tree produced by STAR by varying the weights and reporting the different trees that